 Idiopathic thrombocytopenic purpura (ITP) care at Mayo Clinic

-Advanced diagnosis and treatment.
-Mayo Clinic doctors have deep experience in diagnosing ITP, which takes expertise in distinguishing it from thrombocytopenia caused by underlying illness or medications.
+Mayo Clinic doctors have deep experience in diagnosing ITP, which takes expertise to distinguish it from similar problems caused by underlying illness or medications.
 They also use a range of treatment options and research potential future treatments.

 Expertise and rankings

-Mayo Clinic's idiopathic thrombocytopenic purpura (ITP) experts provide comprehensive care for more than 600 adults and children with ITP each year.
+Mayo Clinic's immune thrombocytopenia (ITP) experts provide comprehensive care for more than 600 adults and children with ITP each year.

 Locations, travel and lodging

 Mayo Clinic has major campuses in Phoenix and Scottsdale, Arizona; Jacksonville, Florida; and Rochester, Minnesota.
 The Mayo Clinic Health System has dozens of locations in several states.

 For more information on visiting Mayo Clinic, choose your location below: